A rundown of AP’s year-end coverage.

 YE-ELECTION 2020-FUTURE SHOCK: Even after he exits the White House, President Donald Trump’s scorched-earth strategy of challenging the legitimacy of elections and seeking to overturn results by any means necessary could have staying power.
 SENT: Sunday, Dec.
 6

 YE-DEATHS: Recalling some of the influential figures who died in 2020.
 SENT: Monday, Dec.
-7. Will be updated on merit through Dec.
+7. Updated on merit through Dec.
 31.

 YE-TOP TV MOMENTS: AP’s television and media writers recount some of the 2020’s top televised moments in a year upended by the global pandemic and anticipation about the U.S. presidential election.
 SENT: Monday, Dec.
 7.

-Note: UPDATES: Adds YE-THE YEAR IN PUBLISHING.